lemocla/Which-way-is-up/documentation/testing/user_stories.md

     - ### **As a site user, I want to view my orders**
       - When I have successfully logged in and,
       - When I click on the user icon, a dropdown menu is displayed,
-      - When I click on my orders, I am redirected to 'my orders' page displaying details of past orders,
+      - When I click on my orders, I am redirected to 'my orders' page displaying details of past orders in reverse chronological order,
       - When I hover over one of the order reference number, its appearance changes and
       - When I click on one of the reference number, I am redirected to the order detail page
       - **Result**: Pass ✅